learn-co-students/pfwtfp-rob-the-museum-dan-reeve-s-module-1-gap/README.md

 To start gathering information about your upcoming art heist, you will need to import your data from the `art_heist.csv` spreadsheet.

 ### Follow tests to establish criminal conspiracy
+Now that you have all of the data that you need, use the tests to guide you to the following information:

-* which gallery has the most paintings
+* Which gallery has the most paintings?
-* which has the fewest
+* Which gallery has the fewest?
-* which artist is best represented in the museum?
+* Which artist has the most paintings in the museum?
-* what is the total value of "van Gogh"
+* What is the total value of all of the van Gogh paintings in the museum?
-* if we could steal a gallery to sell for money, which would be best?
+* If we could steal all the paintings in one gallery to sell for money, which would be best?
-* shout "The Goldfinch"
+* At the end of the lab, shout "The Goldfinch"

 ## Conclusion

-## Resources
+Now you are all ready to rob the museum!
+Make sure to wear dark colors and don't get caught.